 Master of Science in Nursing

-The programs are offered primarily online by faculty at the WVU Health Sciences Center at our Morgantown and Charleston campuses.
+The program is offered primarily online by faculty at the WVU Health Sciences Center at our Morgantown and Charleston campuses.
 Courses are offered via a variety of web-based modalities both in asynchronous and synchronous distance education formats.
-Students will be required to attend a special session in Morgantown or Charleston approximately five (5) times through the assessment course and two (2) days in practicum for FNP students.
+Students will be required to attend a special session in Morgantown or Charleston approximately five times through the assessment course and two days in practicum for FNP students.
 During semesters involving nursing practice hours, monthly meetings are held online.
 Special sessions for PNP students are held in Morgantown for approximately one week during the assessment course.

 Students are admitted to a specific track and progression plan.
 Admission to some tracks is dependent on an adequate cohort to deliver the track.
 Changes to the track or progression plan are only allowed based on space available.
 If for any reason a student must leave the program, their ability to return to the program will be based on space available at the time of request and is not guaranteed.

 At the completion of the MSN program the graduate will be prepared to demonstrate the following outcomes.

 MSN Areas of Study and Progression Plans

 Graduates of the Family Nurse Practitioner program meet all requirements to take the national certification examination in their major area.
 They are prepared to offer primary care at the advanced practice level to families and individuals throughout the lifespan in rural settings and carry out all activities encompassed in the scope of practice of Family Nurse Practitioner.